nccgroup/binja_sensei/simple_overflow/README.md

 ![Screenshot](images/18.png)

 Before I go any further, I need to delete the breakpoints set in GDB.
-If I don't do this, the exploit will still work, but GDB will attempt to set breakpoints in `/bin/sh` after we execute it, which will cause problems because `/bin/sh` has a different address layout than the current binary.
+If I don't do this, the exploit will still work, but GDB will attempt to set breakpoints in `/bin/sh` after I execute it, which will cause problems because `/bin/sh` has a different address layout than the current binary.

 ![Screenshot](images/19.png)